 Color Blindness/Deficiencies and Perception

 There are several types of color deficiencies affecting about 8% of the Male population (about 2% for women).
-Shapes, textures and contrast can be used in conjunction with color so all can get the message.
-The important thing to remember is do not convey meaning only through color and always provide adequate contrast.
+Shapes, textures, and contrast can be used in conjunction with color.
+Always provide adequate contrast between type and background.

-One in 20 Americans are deaf or hard of hearing.
+Try watching your video, with the closed captioning on.
+Are you reading what you are hearing?
+How is the quality?
+One in 20 Americans is deaf or hard of hearing.
 Half of those are in the very fast growing over 65 demographic.

-Many people with standard hearing enjoy the benefits of captioning too:
+People with standard hearing enjoy the benefits of captioning:

 - Increases comprehension of dialogue that is spoken very quickly, with accents, mumbling, or background noise